-Mike Palladini, Stewardship Program Manager
+Mike Palladini, Stewardship Director

-B.S., Environmental Sciences, Washington State University, M.S., Natural Resource Sciences, Washington State University
+B.S., Environmental Sciences, Washington State University; M.S., Natural Resource Sciences, Washington State University

 Lena has over 20 years of experience in community-based land conservation, volunteer program management and environmental education through both domestic and abroad programs.
 She supervises all components of LTNC’s monitoring and enforcement program on easement and preserve properties, while working on new conservation acquisitions.
 Lena is also the Western representative of Stewardship Directors for the Land Trust Alliance.
 Previously, she served as the inaugural Stewardship Coordinator at the Inland Northwest Land Trust (WA).
 She holds an MS in Natural Resource Sciences and a BS in Environmental Sciences from Washington State University.

-Randy Skidmore, Conservation Project Manager
+Randy Skidmore, Conservation Project Manager/Staff Attorney

-B.A., English, University of California, Berkeley, J.D., California Western School of Law, San Diego
+B.A., English, University of California, Berkeley; J.D., California Western School of Law, San Diego

 Randy retired from Coombs and Dunlap, LLP as a partner where he practiced business, real estate and land use law for almost 30 years.
 He is looking forward to using that background to do something new and different with the Land Trust by helping it procure protected lands.
 Randy’s relationship with the Land Trust spans decades, starting with his work as an out-of-house attorney for the Land Trust from 1988-1994 and later as a volunteer committee chairperson and member of the Board of Trustees from 2008-2010.
 Randy’s concern for the environment can be traced back to law school, where he wrote the article Nitrate Pollution and the California Environmental Quality Act: The Appropriate Solution to a Neglected Problem.
 In his spare time, Randy likes to play tennis, go fly fishing and enjoys creative writing.